Nonreciprocal transition between two indirectly coupled energy levels: Abstract

 \section{Abstract}

-We propose a theoretical scheme to realize nonreciprocal transition in a multi-level atomic system with cyclic four-level transition.
-The effective transition between two indirectly coupled energy levels become nonreciprocal, when they are coupled to two auxiliary levels simultaneously, by four strong driving fields with the total phase serving as a synthetic magnetic flux and breaking the time reversal symmetry of the system.
-The nonreciprocal transition can lead to the elimination of a spectral line in the spontaneous emission spectrum, which provide us a simple approach to measure the phenomenon in steady state.
-This work provides a feasible approach to observe nonreciprocal transition in a wide range of multi-level systems, including natural atoms with parity symmetry.
+We propose a theoretical scheme to realize nonreciprocal transition between two energy levels that can not coupled directly.
+Suppose they are coupled indirectly by two auxiliary levels with a cyclic four-level configuration, and the four transitions in the cyclic configuration are controlled by external fields.
+The indirectly transition become nonreciprocal when the time reversal symmetry of the system is broken by the synthetic magnetic flux, i.e., the total phase of the external driving fields through the cyclic four-level configuration.
+The nonreciprocal transition can be identified by the elimination of a spectral line in the spontaneous emission spectrum.
+Our work introduces a feasible way to observe nonreciprocal transition in a wide range of multi-level systems, including natural atoms or ions with parity symmetry.